 The trade-off between the change in lytic activity (a measure of immunity) and spermatophylax (a measure of reproductive investment) mass in decorated crickets.
 Males that invested a lot in immunity tended to have small spermatophylax mass.
 Taken from Gershman et al. (2010).
 J. Evol.
 Biol.

 Traditional models of evolutionary life-history trade-offs concentrate on the differences in investment among individuals or in the same individuals at different times of their lives.
-However, it is becoming increasingly clear that parents may also bias investment within reproductive events in favour of certain offspring.
-Part of my current research focusses on understanding the behavioural correlates with how parents might make these investment decisions.
+However, it is becoming increasingly clear that parents may also bias investment within reproductive events in favor of certain offspring.
+Part of my current research focuses on understanding the behavioral correlates with how parents might make these investment decisions.
 I am also interested in studying life-history trade-offs in invertebrates in relation to development and resource limitation and I am collaborating with other researchers working on incubation strategies in relation to environment.

-Behavioural endocrinology: Hormones are chemical messengers within organisms that are secreted by glandular organs in order to communicate with another part of the body.
-As such, hormones have a large part to play in mediating the behaviour of animals.
-One of my interests is understanding the relationships between different hormone systems and animal behaviour.
-Specifically, I am interested the effects of testosterone and stress hormones (corticosterone and cortisol) on animal behaviour and animal growth and development.
+Behavioral endocrinology: Hormones are chemical messengers within organisms that are secreted by glandular organs in order to communicate with another part of the body.
+As such, hormones have a large part to play in mediating the behavior of animals.
+One of my interests is understanding the relationships between different hormone systems and animal behavior.
+Specifically, I am interested the effects of testosterone and stress hormones (corticosterone and cortisol) on animal behavior and animal growth and development.